Introba is proud to share its newest initiative for creating a positive global impact on the built environment, the Impact Fund.

 What lessons learned from this Passive House success story can help us improve our design strategy?

-This advisory piece on breathable façades, in partnership with façade engineers Eckersley O'Callaghan, details why natural ventilation is an important design strategy with many benefits in high-rise buildings.
+This advisory piece on breathable buildings, in partnership with façade engineers Eckersley O'Callaghan, details why natural ventilation is an important design strategy with many co-benefits.

 Through this work, we want to encourage clients and design teams to understand natural ventilation better, learn how to implement it effectively in projects, and make it an industry standard.

-How can breathable façades enhance high-rise buildings and help us achieve our climate goals?
+How can breathable buildings enhance resilience and occupant experience while helping us achieve our climate goals?

 Impact Fund's Digital Innovation and Thought Leadership work develops digital tools and processes, providing new or improved services for our clients through new insights into digital technology that change the way we do business.